aib/aibsmod-q3/aibsmod/readme.txt

 	* am_selfDamage <0/1>
 		This setting controls whether players can damage themselves.
 If set to 0, players cannot damage themselves (neither health nor armorwise) but knockback still applies.
 Players can "callvote selfdamage 0/1" to change this setting.

+	* am_fallDamage <0/1>
+		This setting controls whether players take fall damage.
+Players can "callvote falldamage 0/1" to change this setting.

+	* am_damageKick <0/1>
+		This setting controls whether players' screens kick when they take damage.
+Disabling it also disables the blotch of blood that shows up on the screen.

 	* am_disableWeapons <0/1>
 		This setting controls whether players can use weapons other than the gauntlet.
 It is mainly useful in football and telefrag matches (see the "teleport" command below).
 Players can "callvote disableweapons 0/1" to change this setting.